tolitei/data_analysis-electricity-data/README.md

 The hands-on experience allowed me to explore various features and functionalities, helping me become more proeficient in data visualization and analysis.

 ### Insights Gained
-This project provided valuable insights into global electricity generation and usage:
+This project provided valuable insights into global electricity generation and usage.
+Some curiosities that I found:
 - I discovered that Albania meets all electricity demand through hydro generation;
 - Brazil stands out as the third-largest producer of electricity from renewable sources;
 - Asia's energy production for electricity is substantial accounting for approximately 56% of the world's total electricity production.